Sudden Valley, WA

 Poverty & Diversity

-5.53% of the population for whom poverty status is determined in Sudden Valley, WA (384 out of 6.94k people) live below the poverty line, a number that is approximately the same as the national average of N/A%.
+5.53% of the population for whom poverty status is determined in Sudden Valley, WA (384 out of 6.94k people) live below the poverty line, a number that is lower than the national average of 12.4%.
 The largest demographic living in poverty are Females 25 - 34, followed by Males 25 - 34 and then Females 65 - 74.

 The most common racial or ethnic group living below the poverty line in Sudden Valley, WA is White, followed by Hispanic and Two Or More.